RandomLab/wiki.ourwriting.tools.backup/WORKSHOP/EKA-workshop/05-final.md

 - 4 days of work is efficient
 - specificity of creation ?
 - dedicated / not dedicated time
+- looking at the group as a remote worker ?

 # motivation and creativity (music)